 In today’s extraordinarily volatile times, exceptional performance is not a luxury – it is a survival technique.
 The rest of the presentation covered themes and findings from Jones’ and Goffee’s book, illustrated by engaging anecdotes from Jones’ experience at PwC and the BBC.

 Organisations and communities Organisational leadership needs to be effective at three levels: individual, team and organisation.
 In professional services, which rely on individual expertise adding significant value, it is important to identify the people who matter.
 An important part of retaining key players is ensuring they are well led.
 In professional services, competitive advantage is not about recruitment as all the big players in professional services recruit excellent individuals and pay them well, so team leadership is the biggest source of sustainable competitive advantage and provides the biggest return.
 At an organisational level, partners and senior leaders are the face of the organisation, and Jones’ experience at the BBC showed him that they are never off duty.
 Leadership is a role, not a job.
 It doesn’t stop when you’re not at work.

 There is a lot of talk about authentic leadership, but how do you maintain authenticity at a time when trust is at an all-time low and each week uncovers a new political, financial or corporate scandal?
 Jones referenced the impact of the Volkswagen emissions scandal on consumer trust.
 Loss of trust in institutions and organisations is exacerbated by the decline of communities – there is an argument that this is driven by technology, which is replacing physical communities with online communities.
 Jones believes that humans were designed for social interaction, and authentic leadership means connecting (with) people.

 Businesses have the opportunity to build communities, because people want to deal with – and work for – organisations they can trust.
 Millennials are particularly focused on authenticity and bring to the workplace: • High expectations of self and others • Creative challenges and responsibilities • Questioning traditional authority • High mobility • Focus on work-life balance

 Having said that, Jones is sceptical about advice on how to lead millennials, highlighting research showing greater variation within generations than between generations.
 He identifies leadership challenges associated with ‘clevers’ that transcend sectors and generations:

-• If you lead them well, they won’t thank you – and part of leading clever people effectively is to avoid excessive leadership and allow the people who make the organisation distinctive concentrate on what they do best – i.e. the programme makers at the BBC.
+• Cleverness is central to their identity (and careers) • Their skills are not easily replicated • They know their worth (and resist feedback) • They ask difficult questions • They are organisationally savvy • They are not impressed by hierarchy • They expect instant access • They are well connected • They have a low boredom threshold • If you lead them well, they won’t thank you – and part of leading clever people effectively is to avoid excessive leadership and allow the people who make the organisation distinctive concentrate on what they do best – i.e. the programme makers at the BBC.